mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter6.md

 Before we're finished, let's take a look at Storage Explorer to see our uploaded profile picture.

 Click *Refresh All*, browse to your Azure storage account, and open the *Blob Containers* element.
 Inside, you'll see the *profile-pics* container.
-Seelcting the container will show the uploaded profile pictures.
+Selecting the container will show the uploaded profile pictures.

 <img src="images/chapter6/profile-pics-uploaded.gif" class="img-large" />